 The Summer School operates from 07:30 to 13:30, daily from Monday to Friday.
 Starting from the 7th July till the 28th August.

-The Summer School will be closed from 13th to 15th August for the Santa Maria Public Holiday.
+The Summer School will be closed on the 14th August for the Santa Maria Public Holiday.

 Additional Hours: